spattisson/zaproxy/ProposalMarketplace.md

 There is a ZAP [Extension](https://github.com/zaproxy/zaproxy/blob/develop/src/org/parosproxy/paros/extension/Extension.java) class, so strictly speaking ZAP extensions just extend this class.

-However we also have active and passive scanner rules, filters etc.
+However we also have active and passive scanner rules, etc.

 Perhaps we should use the term 'addons' to refer to any code that can be added to ZAP without needing a rebuild?